cloudera/navigator-sdk/README.md

 Each entity has a source which is the Hadoop service or component that created the entity.
 Each source has a source type which is the type of service represented.
 For example, Navigator may manage multiple HDFS services with names from HDFS-1, HDFS-2, and so on.
-All of them will have the same source type which is HDFS.
+All of them will have the same source type, which is HDFS.

 Entities are also associated with an entity type, which is the logical type of